DayPilot.Date Class

 • Continuous = Unlike most local timezones it doesn't have daylight saving time, so there are no unexpected breaks.

-• Idealized = This timezone behaves like GMT and it uses GMT timezone internally but in a typical setup you will pretend that this is your local timezone.
-And ignore the fact that it is incorrect for events that span over the DST change date.
+• Idealized = This timezone behaves like GMT and it uses GMT internally, but in a typical setup you will pretend that this is your local timezone and ignore the fact that it is incorrect for events that span over the DST change date.

 String Parsing